 Result: Product images load quickly and consistently across all Shopify storefronts, improving user experience and SEO scores.
 The PIM automatically manages image renditions for various display needs.

-This JSON snippet illustrates how a PIM might structure product data, including multiple image renditions and video URLs, all pointing to CDN-hosted assets.
+This JSON snippet illustrates how a PIM structures product data, including multiple image renditions and video URLs, all pointing to CDN-hosted assets.
 Each image object includes its type (main, thumbnail, lifestyle), the CDN URL, and descriptive alt text for accessibility and SEO.
 This structured approach ensures Shopify receives optimized and readily available media.

 {